 Posted on Nov 14, 2012 @ 16:26 by Nick Domino

-As you begin to assess your roof’s condition, it is always worthwhile to reach out to roofing professionals and get their opinions on your roof.
+The most direct way to approach this is to reach out to roofing professionals and get their opinions on your roof.
 They can tell you whether the damage to your roof requires replacement, or if simple repairs could suffice instead.
 Later on, if you decide to use a contractor, check out the best practices we highlighted in our article on hiring a contractor.

 The Basics of Roofing Costs

-In general, the costs for shingles, labor, and other roofing materials will be quoted in terms of “squares,” each comprising 100 square feet.
+Costs for shingles, labor, and other roofing materials will generally be quoted in terms of “squares,” each comprising 100 square feet.
 In other words, a 10 foot by 10 foot patch of your roof makes 1 square.
-Although roofs certainly come in many different shapes and sizes, an “average” roof in the U.S. often totals between 22 and 26 squares, or 2200 to 2600 square feet.
+Although roofs come in many different shapes and sizes, an “average” roof in the U.S. often totals between 22 and 26 squares, or 2200 to 2600 square feet.

 To keep costs low, do-it-yourself homeowners can usually install a roof on an average American ranch house for between $1,000 and $4,000, depending on the material quality used.
 In contrast, a professional roofer would probably cost between $2,000 and $8,500 for the same roof.
 Keep in mind, though, most homeowners do not have the ability to replace their own roof properly, and unless you know exactly what you are doing, it makes sense to pay a professional to ensure quality work.